 Your Neighborhood INNOVATION plan covers formulary prescription drugs and includes both acute care and maintenance drugs.
-Prescription drugs are covered for up to 30-day supply.
-You need to obtain these drugs directly from a Neighborhood network retail pharmacy or through a Specialty vendor when indicated.
-A 90-day supply may be available for certain medications.
+Prescription drugs are covered for up to a 90-day supply, excluding controlled substances.
+You need to obtain these drugs directly from a Neighborhood network retail\ or mail\\ order pharmacy.
+Specialty medications are covered for up to a 30-day supply and must be obtained through a Specialty vendor when indicated.
 Please see Chapter 4 Section 2.1 for more information.